StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 ~$ kubectl apply -f helmrelease.yaml
 ```

-The `kubectl` command above creates two resources, first, a
+As mentioned, the `kubectl` command above creates two resources, first, a
-HelmChart resource that holds the Helm Chart itself, which is loaded from
+HelmChart resource, which is loaded from the GitRepository.
-the GitRepository.

 ```shell
 ~$ kubectl get helmcharts